 - The packetization period in milliseconds, encoded as the keyword "p" followed by a colon and a decimal number. - The multiple packetization period in milliseconds for each codec in the encoding method LCO, encoded as the keyword "mp" followed by a colon and a list of decimal numbers or hyphens, with one entry for each entry in the Encoding Method Field.
 Each packetization period value is separated from its successor by a single semicolon.
 The first entry in the list MUST be a decimal number.
-Subsequent entries in the list MUST be either a decimal number or a hyphen. - The literal name of the compression algorithm as specified in the Packet Cable Audio/Video Codec Specification [19], encoded as the keyword "a" followed by a colon and a character string.
-These literal names MUST be used and are equivalent to the codec definitions in RTP Parameters [17].
-It is RECOMMENDED that other well-known variants of the literal codec names be supported as well. - The echo-cancellation parameter, encoded as the keyword "e" followed by a colon and the value "on" or "off".
+Subsequent entries in the list MUST be either a decimal number or a hyphen. - The literal name of the compression algorithm as specified in the Packet Cable Audio/Video Codecs Specification [11], encoded as the keyword "a" followed by a colon and a character string.
+If the Call Agent specifies a list of values, these values will be separated by a semicolon.
+For RTP, audio codecs MUST be specified by using encoding names defined in the RTP AV Profile [RFC 1890], encoding names registered with the IANA, or encoding names referenced or defined in the Packet Cable Audio/Video Codecs Specification [11].
+Non-audio media registered as a MIME type MUST use the "<MIME type>/<MIME subtype>" form, as in "image/t38".
+It is RECOMMENDED that other wellknown variants of the literal codec names be supported as well.

-- The type of service parameter, encoded as the keyword "t" followed by a colon and the value encoded as two hexadecimal digits. - The silence suppression parameter, encoded as the keyword "s" followed by a colon and the value "on" or "off".
+- The echo-cancellation parameter, encoded as the keyword "e" followed by a colon and the value "on" or "off". - The type of service parameter, encoded as the keyword "t" followed by a colon and the value encoded as two hexadecimal digits. - The silence suppression parameter, encoded as the keyword "s" followed by a colon and the value "on" or "off".